ShannonNell/Nell-Portfolio/README.md

 # Challenge 2: Portfolio

-***

 ## Description
 A website to showcase my personal portfolio that can evolve as I progress in my studies.
+Initial design for the website is based off of a provided mock-up example on the websites appearance and funcitonality.

-Used flexboxes to style layout, media queries to ensure responsiveness to multiple screen sizes, and advanced CSS aestetics to add depth to the page.
+Used flexboxes to style layout, media queries to ensure responsiveness to multiple screen sizes, and advanced pseudo classes to add depth to the page.

 ## Table of Contents